Empress Meng

 Empress Meng (Chinese: 昭慈圣献皇后; 1073 – 1131) was a daughter of Meng Yuen and the Chinese empress consort of the Song dynasty, married to Emperor Zhezong of Song.
-She served as a regent of China in 1127, and during the minority of Emperor Zhang, the son of Emperor Gaozong of Song, who was temporarily placed upon for 25 days in 1129.
+She served as a regent of China in 1127, and during the minority of Emperor Zhang, the son of Emperor Gaozong of Song, who was temporarily placed upon the throne for 25 days in 1129.
 She played a significant political role in Chinese politics: first by legitimizing the Da Chu dynasty in 1127, and then ending it by legitimizing Emperor Gaozong of Song as the heir of the Song dynasty.

 Life

 Empress

 Meng was selected to become the primary spouse and empress of Emperor Zhezong by the Empress Dowager Regent Gao, and the wedding was conducted in 1092.
-She came from a "literati family", was very well educated, and from her introduction to court, she was taught "wifely etiquette".
+She came from a "literati family", was very well-educated, and from her introduction to court, she was taught "wifely etiquette".

-The relationship between Meng and Zhezong was not a good one, and Zhezong resented her, possible because she had been chosen for him by the Empress Dowager Regent Gao.
+The relationship between Meng and Zhezong was not a good one, and Zhezong resented her, possibly because she had been chosen for him by the Empress Dowager Regent Gao.
 Reportedly, he tolerated, and maybe even encouraged, his favorite, Consort Liu, to be rude to Meng.
 Her mother-in-law, Dowager Empress Xiang, however, had a very good impression of her and a good relationship with her, and took her side against Liu, though she later admitted, that both Meng and Liu had a temper and were both to blame for their infected rivalry.

 Witchcraft scandal

 In 1096, a scandal occurred when Empress Meng was accused of witchcraft.
 When her infant daughter became ill, the empress asked her sister for advice.
 Her sister brought her "talisman-water", which was used by daoist-priest to cure illness.
 Meng protested because such practices were banned in the palace, but the emperor commented that it was harmless.
 Nonetheless, rumors of witchcraft started to surround the empress.
 When the baby's illness grew worse, the empress noticed "token paper money" beside the child and suspected Consort Liu of using witchcraft against her.
 Soon afterwards, a nun, a eunuch, and the adoptive mother of Meng were accused of having used witchcraft to help the empress, thereby implicating her.
 Thirty palace women and eunuchs were tortured during the investigation.
 The nun and the eunuch were executed, accused of having used black magic toward Consort Liu.
 The adoptive mother of Meng, accused of having used magic to make the emperor fall in love with the empress, was also executed.
 Empress Meng's title was stripped from her and she was sent to a Daoist nunnery.

 In 1100, Emperor Zhezong was succeeded by his half-brother, Emperor Huizong of Song.
 He had his legal mother, the Dowager Empress Xiang, appointed his co-regent.
-Xiang, who had always favoured Meng before Liu and opposed the deposition and banishment of Meng, returned the Imperial rank to Meng, granting her the title of Empress Dowager.
+Xiang, who had always favoured Meng before Liu and opposed the deposition and banishment of Meng, reinstated the Imperial rank to Meng, granting her the title of Empress Dowager.
 Upon the death of her benefactor Empress Xiang in 1102, however, she was forced to return to the nunnery.